 Ship Motifs in the Negev Desert

-Fig. 4 presents a complex Negev rock engraving that parallels the Egyptian solar myth.
-According to the myth, the sun god Ra traverses the sky by day and descends into the underworld (Duat) at night, where he confronts the forces of darkness, embodied by Apophis the serpent.
-The left image shows the Egyptian iconographic template as recorded in a Twenty-First Dynasty depiction, while the central and right images show the Negev engraving that transposes these motifs into a local artistic idiom.
+The most complex single engraving in the Negev ship corpus (Fig. 4) transposes the Egyptian solar myth into the local visual idiom with a compositional precision that goes beyond general cosmological awareness.
+According to the myth, Ra traverses the sky by day and descends into the Duat at night, where he confronts Apophis—the chaos serpent—in a struggle whose outcome determines whether the sun rises again.
+The left image in Fig. 4 shows the Egyptian iconographic template as recorded in a Twenty-First Dynasty depiction; the centre and right images show the Negev engraving and its principal symbols extracted.

 Conclusion